-Obesity and metabolic diseases have become the world's biggest health problems.
+Obesity and metabolic diseases are major health problems worldwide.

-This article explains how a ketogenic diet can help you lose weight and manage metabolic disease.
+This article explains how the keto diet may help people lose weight and manage metabolic disease.
 It also discusses some of the possible drawbacks.

 After a few days or weeks on such a diet, the body and brain become very efficient at burning fat and ketones for fuel instead of carbs.

-In one study, people on a ketogenic diet lost 2.2 times more weight than those on a low-calorie, low-fat diet.
-Triglyceride and HDL cholesterol levels also improved (19).
+In one older study, people on a ketogenic diet lost 2.2 times more weight than those on a low calorie, low fat diet.
+Triglyceride and HDL (good) cholesterol levels also improved (13).

-Another study compared a low-carb diet to the Diabetes UK’s dietary guidelines.
-It found the low-carb group lost 15.2 lbs (6.9 kg), while the low-fat group lost only 4.6 lbs (2.1 kg).
-Over 3 months, the low-carb diet caused 3 times more weight loss (22).
+Another 2007 study compared a low carb diet to the Diabetes UK’s dietary guidelines.
+It found the low-carb group lost 15.2 pounds (6.9 kg), while the low fat group lost only 4.6 pounds (2.1 kg).
+Over 3 months, the low-carb diet caused 3 times more weight loss (

 However, there are contrasting theories for these findings.
-Some researchers argue the results are simply due to a higher protein intake, and others think there is a distinct “metabolic advantage” to ketogenic diets (23, 24).
+Some researchers argue the results are simply due to a higher protein intake, and others think there’s a distinct “metabolic advantage” to ketogenic diets (

-Other ketogenic diet studies have found that people can lose fat when food intake is not controlled or restricted.
-This is extremely important when applying the research to a real-life setting (25).
+Other ketogenic diet studies have found that the ketogenic diet may lead to reductions in appetite and food intake.
+This is extremely important when applying the research to a real-life setting (

-If you dislike counting calories, the data suggests a ketogenic diet is a great option for you.
-You can simply eliminate certain foods and don’t have to track calories.
+If you dislike counting calories, the data suggests a ketogenic diet may be a good option for you.
+You can eliminate certain foods and don’t have to track calories.

 Bottom Line: The ketogenic diet is an effective weight loss diet that’s well-supported by evidence.
 It is very filling and usually does not require calorie counting.